 Then yikes, man.
 Then you’ve got yourself a problem no one in this world wants.

 I’m not sure how exactly we came to so often consider Jesus the soft and dreamy, namby-pamby type.
 (Not that there’s anything wrong with being namby-pamby!
 I have an uncle who’s namby-pamby!)
-But it’s hard to believe that it came from the accounts of Jesus we have in the Gospels.
+But it’s hard to believe that it came from the accounts of Jesus that we have in the Gospels.
 That’s just not the guy on those pages.

 Jesus is scary when he’s riled.
 And the only people who rile him are those who, in his own name (what with him being God and all), set themselves up as sanctimonious judges of others.